Ayanashi

-Ayanashi (アヤナシ) is a Japanese manga series written and illustrated by Kajimoto Yukihiro.
+Ayanashi (アヤナシ) is a Japanese manga series written and illustrated by Yukihiro Kajimoto.
 It was serialized in Kodansha's Shōnen Magazine R from August 2016 to June 2018.

 Publication

-Ayanashi is written and illustrated by Kajimoto Yukihiro.
-It was serialized in Kodansha's Shōnen Magazine R from August 20, 2016, to June 20, 2018.
+Written and illustrated byYukihiro Kajimoto, Ayanashi was serialized in Kodansha's Shōnen Magazine R from August 20, 2016, to June 20, 2018.
 Kodansha collected its chapters in four tankōbon volumes, released from February 17, 2017, to August 17, 2018.

 In North America, Kodansha USA released the manga in digital format.
 The four volumes were published from December 5, 2017, to January 29, 2019.

 The manga is also licensed in France by Glénat, in Spain by Norma, and in Germany by Manga Cult.